thinkspaces/thinkspaces-react/docs/database.md

 Leave all arguments blank to create a new Tag e.g. `Tag()`.
 This will be assigned a random ID, and will be created inside the `miscellaneous` TagBucket.

+##### Tag().create(props)

+Create a new Tag in the database.

+Arguments:

+- `props`: an object of properties corresponding to fields for the document in the database.

+Notes:

+- Recommended to use with a new instance to create a new document.
+To update existing documents, use `update()` instead.

+##### Tag().read()

+Get all the data for a Tag, put it into an object, and return.

+Notes:

+- Structure: `{ id, ref, all other fields }`

+##### Tag().update(props)

+Update a Tag in the database.

+Arguments:

+- `props`: an object of properties corresponding to fields for the document in the database.

+Notes:

+- Can only be used to update existing documents.

+##### Tag().updateUser(userInstance)

+Associates the tag with a user in the database.

+Arguments:

+- `userInstance`: an instance of the User class to update the tag for.

+Notes:

+- Behind the scenes, the function adds a reference to the user in the Tag document's users array.
+- It also adds a reference to the tag in the User document's tags array.

+##### Tag().updateProject(projectInstance)

+Associates the tag with a project in the database.

+Arguments:

+- `projectInstance`: an instance of the Project class to update the tag for.

+Notes:

+- Behind the scenes, the function adds a reference to the project in the Tag document's users array.
+- It also adds a reference to the tag in the Project document's tags array.

+##### Tag().deleteUser(userInstance)

+Disassociates the tag with a user in the database.

+Arguments:

+- `userInstance`: an instance of the User class to delete the tag for.

+Notes:

+- Behind the scenes, the function removes the reference to the user in the Tag document's users array.
+- It also removes the reference to the tag in the User document's tags array.

+##### Tag().deleteProject(projectInstance)

+Disassociates the tag with a project in the database.

+Arguments:

+- `projectInstance`: an instance of the Project class to delete the tag for.

+Notes:

+- Behind the scenes, the function removes the reference to the project in the Tag document's users array.
+- It also removes the reference to the tag in the Project document's tags array.

+##### Tag().id()

+Returns the unique string ID of document in the database.

 ### User

 #### User properties